AndreiK08/AndreiK08/README.md

 ### Hi there, 👋I'm Andrei Cîmpean
-Aspiring Front-End Developer

-As an aspiring web developer I try to find innovative ways of approaching a problem or to help the team solve an issue.
+As an Aspiring Front-End Developer I try to find innovative ways of approaching a problem or to help the team solve an issue.
 I love delivering valuable solutions to customers,